Brief History of

 suspension bridge across the Kaiwharawhara Stream for the track from

-2017 - New pellet-filled Bait-safe stations were installed
+2017 - Twenty new pellet-filled Bait-safe stations were installed

 by GW for any possums (serviced by GW).
 The old bridge opposite